Skip to main content

 any type

-Can be used to pass data from the invoker to the callback
+Can be used to pass data to the callback

 • Return value: On success, returns a handle which can be used to remove the listener with Shelly.removeEventHandler(subscription_handle) or Shelly.removeStatusHandler(subscription_handle) respectively.
 If invoked with invalid arguments the script is aborted.